-People today trust peer reviews because they're open and honest (something you don't get with branded content and ads).
-This means you need to have a strategy for generating more reviews for your local business.
+People today trust peer reviews because they're open and honest—something you don't get with branded content and ads.
+This means you need to have a strategy to get more reviews for your business.

 Word of mouth marketing is what kept most local small businesses in operation since the dawn of commerce.
 Now that we're shifting to an online marketplace, we find consumers are using the web to research products and services.

 Once they find several options, the next step is to find which business to shop with.
 And to do this, they need the help of their peers.

 This is true for the majority of today's consumers, who read online reviews before visiting businesses.
 We find that 90% of consumers say positive reviews influence their buying decision.